 The growth of artificial intelligence will disrupt many parts of society.
-Nazareth University provides you the opportunity to lead in a business or organization by identifying machine learning opportunities, resolving ethical issues, developing successful business cases, implementing artificial intelligence projects, and preparing an organization for change.
-Organizations need people who can translate the strategic objectives into successful AI solutions that achieve goals — and who can guide the organization to optimize the data they already have.
+Nazareth University prepares you to lead in a business or organization by identifying machine learning opportunities, resolving ethical issues, developing successful business cases, implementing artificial intelligence projects, and preparing an organization for change.
+Organizations need people who can translate strategic objectives into successful AI solutions that achieve goals — and who can guide the organization to optimize the data they already have.

 Dr. Joseph Porter, Jr.